-While many people talk about the Blue Cave, and it is spectacular, the Green Cave in Croatia is not only larger, but here you can also experience the unique opportunity of swimming or snorkelling inside.
+While many people talk about the Blue Cave tour, and it is spectacular, the Green Cave in Croatia is not only larger, but here you can also experience the unique opportunity of swimming or snorkelling inside.
 Its name was derived from the emerald hue that fills the interior, the result of sunlight beaming through a small hole in the ceiling that was carved out during one of the wars.

 You’ll be mesmerized by the stalactites which hang from the interior’s roof as you hear the chatter of the birds that shelter here.
 More daring visitors can also climb atop the large entrance and leap down into the water.
 According to local legend, by diving beneath the beam of light that appears and passing through it, you’ll live for 100 years.